micnews/story-json-to-video/README.md

+# story-json-to-video

 Compile story-json documents into videos.
+This allows stories to be displayed on platforms that do not support "tap-to-advance" user interaction.

 ## Installation

+This package requires [node.js](https://nodejs.org), version 8 or later.

 This package depends on [node-canvas](https://github.com/Automattic/node-canvas), which requires Cairo, Pango and librsvg to be installed on the system. librsvg is optional for svg rendering.
 See https://github.com/Automattic/node-canvas#installation.